 - Learning Outcomes

-- To experience writing in a variety of non-fictional sub-genres
+- Experience writing in a variety of non-fictional sub-genres

-- To become aware of the mindset and skill set to be deployed in writing pleasurable prose
+- Become aware of the mindset and skill set to be deployed in writing pleasurable prose

-- To develop and exercise an informed and critical judgement in and of their own and each other's writing
+- Develop and exercise an informed and critical judgement in and of their own and each other's writing

-- To produce a folio of polished personal writing
+- Produce a folio of polished personal writing